 - Whether tooth extractions are required before implant placement

-The best way to learn how soon you can show off a new smile with dental implants is to schedule an initial consultation with Dr. Coombs or Dr. Ross.
-They will carefully examine your teeth, gums and oral structures and develop a personalized implant treatment plan just for you.
+The best way to learn how soon you can show off a new smile with dental implants is to schedule an initial consultation with Dr. Coombs, Dr. Ross, or Dr. Sourlis.
+They will carefully examine your teeth, gums, and oral structures to develop a personalized dental implant treatment plan just for you.

 Does Dental Implant Surgery Hurt?

-- Does the idea of oral surgery scare you a bit?
-You can rest assured that patient comfort is always a top priority at Coombs & Ross Family Dentistry, including during the dental implant procedure.
+Does the idea of oral surgery scare you a bit?
+You can rest assured that patient comfort is always a top priority at Coombs, Ross & Sourlis Family Dentistry, including during the dental implant procedure.
 In fact, in most cases, patients do not experience significant pain or discomfort during or after implant surgery.

 Can Dental Implants Fail?

-Implant failure, although possible, is extremely rare.
-In fact, according to research published in The International Journal of Oral & Maxillofacial Implants, dental implants have a success rate of up to 98%!
-Factors that can increase the risk of implant failure include:
+Dental implant failure, although possible, is extremely rare.
+In fact, according to research published in The International Journal of Oral & Maxillofacial Implants, dental implants have a success rate of up to 98 percent!
+Factors that can increase the risk of dental implant failure include: